capactio/website/blog/2021-09-07-introducing-capact.md

 ![Mattermost installation 5](./assets/capact-example5.svg)

 And that's Capact.
-You can build your own workflows with existing puzzles which are available inside Capact Hub.
+You can build your own workflows with existing puzzles, which are available inside Capact Hub.
 You can also create your own puzzles.
 Share them with community and enable [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) at a global scale, together!

 ## How does Capact differ from other tools?